 (b) Determination of whether the owner or operator has used acceptable procedures in response to an excursion or exceedance will be based on information available, which may include but is not limited to, monitoring results, review of operation and maintenance procedures and records, and inspection of the control device, associated capture system, and the process;

 (c) Documentation of need for improved monitoring.
-After the Department approves the monitoring plans under OAR 340-212-0200 through 340-212-0280, if the owner or operator identifies a failure to achieve compliance with an emission limitation or standard for which the approved monitoring did not indicate an excursion or exceedance while providing valid data, or if the results of compliance or performance testing document a need to modify the existing indicator ranges or designated conditions, the owner or operator must promptly notify the Department and, if necessary, submit a proposed modification to the Oregon Title V Operating Permit to address the necessary monitoring changes.
+After DEQ approves the monitoring plans under OAR 340-212-0200 through 340-212-0280, if the owner or operator identifies a failure to achieve compliance with an emission limitation or standard for which the approved monitoring did not indicate an excursion or exceedance while providing valid data, or if the results of compliance or performance testing document a need to modify the existing indicator ranges or designated conditions, the owner or operator must promptly notify DEQ and, if necessary, submit a proposed modification to the Oregon Title V Operating Permit to address the necessary monitoring changes.
 Such a modification may include, but is not limited to, reestablishing indicator ranges or designated conditions, modifying the frequency of conducting monitoring and collecting data, or the monitoring of additional parameters.

+[NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]

 Stat.
 Auth.: ORS 468.020 & ORS 468A.310 Stats.
 Implemented: ORS 468.020 & ORS 468A.310 Hist.: DEQ 21-1998, f. & cert. ef.
 10-14-98; DEQ 14-1999, f. & cert. ef.
 10-14-99, Renumbered from 340-028-1250; DEQ 6-2001, f.
 6-18-01, cert. ef.
 7-1-01